flyteorg/flyte/docs/user_guide/advanced_composition/nested_parallelization.md

 For exceptionally large or complicated workflows that can't be adequately implemented as dynamic workflows or map tasks, it can be beneficial to have multiple levels of workflow parallelization.

-Nested parallelization enables:
+This is useful for multiple reasons:
-1. Better code organization
+- Better code organization
-2. Better code reuse
+- Better code reuse
-3. Better testing
+- Better testing
-4. Better debugging
+- Better debugging
-5. Better monitoring - each subworkflow can be run independently and monitored independently
+- Better monitoring, since each subworkflow can be run independently and monitored independently
-6. Better performance and scale - each subworkflow is executed as a separate workflow and thus can land on different flytepropeller workers and shards.
+- Better performance and scale, since each subworkflow is executed as a separate workflow and thus can be distributed among different flytepropeller workers and shards.
 This allows for better parallelism and scale.

 ## Nested dynamic workflows